-• Mathematics &107 or higher
+• MATH& 107 - Math in Society (5) or higher

 Will be built into this degree.

 At least one Diversity Intensive course is required.
 Students should use the SVC online quarterly class schedule search or consult with their faculty advisor or counselor to identify courses that fulfill this requirement.